grobot/simple-pos-tagger/README.md

 ]
 ```
 A set of files with function words for the English and Dutch language are provided with the module.

+#Development
+I am working on an variant of the tagger that returns a chart instead of a tagged sentence (array) as shown above.
+This enables the tagger to recognise lexical items that cover more than one word.
+The chart can then be fed to a chart parser.